-In regard to more current oil and gas leases whose primary terms have expired in the absence of production, the cautious approach would be to allow time between the expiration date of the lease and the effective date of the certificate of non-development.
-Close attention should be paid both to lease terms that would permit the lessee to complete the drilling of a well that was commenced during the primary term and to other lease terms that may excuse delayed drilling.
+Regarding more current oil and gas leases whose primary terms have expired in the absence of production, the cautious approach would be to allow time between the expiration date of the lease and the effective date of the certificate of nondevelopment.
+Close attention should be paid to lease terms that would permit the lessee to complete the drilling of a well which was commenced during the primary term and other lease terms which may excuse delayed drilling.
 Subsequent top leases may be one excuse for delay of drilling on the original lease.

-The practical approach is to provide the client a list comprised of all unreleased oil and gas leases, with complete legal description.
-It can be a waste of time to chain old oil and gas leases to determine a list of current owners when the client intends to use Standard 4.2 and obtain a certificate of non-development instead of acquiring releases from those current owners.
-As a practical matter, once it becomes apparent that there are a number of old leases that have not been released, or an inordinate amount of time is being spent on the chaining of their ownership, it may be wise to make one general requirement covering all of these leases, specifying the actual descriptions necessary to be covered by certificates of non-development, cautioning the client that additional lands spaced or unitized must be included.
+The practical approach is to provide your client a list of all the unreleased oil and gas leases, with complete descriptions.
+It can be a waste of time to chain old oil and gas leases to determine a list of current owners when the client intends to use the certificate of non-development approach instead of acquiring releases from those current owners.
+As a practical matter, once it becomes apparent there are a number of old leases which have not been released, or an inordinate amount of time is being spent on the chaining of their ownership, it may be wise to make one general requirement covering all of these leases, specifying the actual descriptions necessary to be covered by certificates of non-development, cautioning the client that additional lands spaced or unitized must be included.